-Parents are informed of student progress in core academic areas aligned to Indiana Academic Standards and performance on Benchmark assessments for reading, writing, mathematics, on a regular basis.
+Parents are informed of student progress in core academic areas aligned to Indiana Academic Standards and performance on Benchmark assessments for reading, writing, and math on a regular basis.
 The school will provide individual academic assessment results and/or progress to parents several times during the school year.
-Communicating performance results to parents will include: midterms, Parent Powerschool pages, blogs, class Dojo, and Google Classroom.
+Communicating performance results to parents will incude: midterms each quarter, parents LMS pages through Powerschool, blogs, class Dojo, and Google Classroom.
 Report cards are distributed quarterly.
 Parent teacher conferences are conducted in November.
-NWEA math and reading reports as well as behavioral goals and concerns are shared with parents throughout the year at designated intervals.
+NWEA math and reading reports as well as behavior goals and concerns are shared with parents throughout the year at designated intervals.